Bringing Kids Home:

 - We participate in Fight For Something's Sustainable Packaging Initiative...
 Where we sacrifice some of the aesthetic of the orders we ship out in order to reuse packaging that already exists in the world.
 Some people like it... some people don't.
 At the end of the day, it's one way we're committed to lightening our footprint as a company with our customers.

-Our beans aren't grown in Minnesota.
-That's not a thing.
 We're proud to support coffee farms from around the world that support and invest in their communities and workers through dignifying jobs and healthy practices.
-All of our products are Fair Trade certified and are helping to shift one of the most exploited industries in the world towards a more ethical and sustainable standard.
+All of our products are ethically-sourced (usually Fair Trade certified though we are continuously looking into other means of ensuring the protection of the farms and their workers) and are helping to shift one of the most exploited industries in the world towards a more ethical and sustainable standard.